cleaversolutions/hh/media.md

 <a href="https://www.dropbox.com/sh/x1qkvtyj5rx2zv3/AAAw3g6eArasRkVASGS4Zryva?dl=0" class="btn btn-primary btn-lg" role="button"><i class="fa fa-cloud-download"></i>  Click Here to Download Entire Media Kit (13MB)</a>

 You may use this page to help you write media articles pertaining to Higher Hangers.
-All contents of this page, including all text and image files, can be downloaded in one folder using this link: [https://www.dropbox.com/sh/x1qkvtyj5rx2zv3/AAAw3g6eArasRkVASGS4Zryva?dl=0](https://www.dropbox.com/sh/x1qkvtyj5rx2zv3/AAAw3g6eArasRkVASGS4Zryva?dl=0)
+All contents of this page, including all text and image files, can be downloaded in one folder [by clicking this link.](https://www.dropbox.com/sh/x1qkvtyj5rx2zv3/AAAw3g6eArasRkVASGS4Zryva?dl=0)

 <a href="/img/media_kit_instructions.jpg" class="btn btn-warning" role="button"><i class="fa fa-question-circle"></i>  Having trouble downloading?
 Click here for instructions.</a>